 There is a debate going on within medical care between different treatment standards for muscle, ligament and tendon injuries.
-According to major medical centers such as the Mayo and Cleveland Clinics, their standard remains with the RICE (Rest, Ice, Compression, Elevation) recovery routine, perhaps because it made patients temporarily feel good.
+According to major medical centers such as the Mayo and Cleveland Clinics, their standard remains with the RICE (Rest, Ice, Compression, Elevation) recovery routine, perhaps because patients temporarily feel good.
 However, since 2020, expert physiologists have been promoting instead, PEACE & LOVE (protection, elevation, avoid anti-inflammatory drugs, compression, and education & load, optimism, vascularization, and exercise).
-Icing is not in their latest treatment guideline because it disrupts inflammation, delays neutrophil and macrophage infiltration as well as the anabolic hormone Insulin-like growth factor (IGF-1) that sparks the next phase of the healing process, muscle repair and regeneration.
+Icing is not in their latest treatment guideline because it disrupts inflammation, delays neutrophil and macrophage infiltration, as well as production of anabolic hormone Insulin-like growth factor (IGF-1) that sparks the next phase of the healing process in muscle repair and regeneration.
 In short, icing may reduce damage from over-swelling, but slows your healing process.

 With minor injuries, it is likely you will fully recover either way.
 If you have a significant muscle, tendon or ligament injury or lingering minor injury, consult with your physician and discuss which treatment makes sense for you.

 Risks and Safety Issues with Cold Therapy